Empowering our children

 “DEx has given me and my child a place to identify with and feel proud of being who we are.
 When we meet other children with similar interests yet different abilities we just fit in and are one big family.”

-Often families’ first experience of meeting other children with Down syndrome, our Stay & Play sessions complement our therapy sessions by providing a relaxed and friendly area for pre-school children and their carers to socialise, support each other and learn new skills, including Makaton (a unique language programme that uses symbols, signs and speech to enable people to communicate), music therapy, and learn-through-play activities.
+Often families’ first experience of meeting other children with Down syndrome, our Play & Learn sessions complement our therapy sessions by providing a relaxed and friendly area for pre-school children and their carers to socialise, support each other and learn new skills, including Makaton (a unique language programme that uses symbols, signs and speech to enable people to communicate), music therapy, and learn-through-play activities.
 The emotional support and sharing experiences and information with other parents and carers is hugely valued.
-Families on the waiting list for therapies are invited to Stay & Play until a therapy group vacancy is available.
+Families on the waiting list for therapies are invited to Play & Learn until a therapy group vacancy is available.